Apple just pushed out a major security update for the iPhone, download it now

 Three new vulnerabilities were discovered.

 Often software updates are just fixing issues in usability, but today’s iOS update reminds us that they also serve a vital role in keeping us safe from hackers.
-Apple recommends that everyone using an iOS or iPadOS device updates to version 14.4 immediately, as it patches three vulnerabilities that are said to be actively used by hackers.

 We know that two of the glitches were found in WebKit, the browser engine that powers Safari, and that one was found in the kernel, the main part of the operating system.